 There are plenty of alternatives to ranitidine; some options were discussed in this post.
 None of any other H2-receptor antagonists is available without a prescription in the UK.

 Prescription-only options forH2-receptor antagonist include:

-Proton pump inhibitors are the most effective in the management of heartburn and indigestion symptoms.
-PPIs became readily available to patients with most supermarkets, pharmacies and online vendors selling one or more drugs in this category.
+Proton pump inhibitors are the most effective in managing heartburn and indigestion symptoms.
+PPIs became readily available to patients, with most supermarkets, pharmacies, and online vendors selling one or more drugs in this category.
 PPIs should only be used as a short term treatment of acid reflux.

 Patients who experience symptoms of heartburn/indigestion ongoingly or patients who fail to respond to treatment should contact their GP for advice.
 When prescribed, PPIs can be used ongoingly under the care of a GP.